harshchiki/sprinklr-ngdm-adapter-layer-poc/README.md

 3. Verify successful render of the API specification in the right panel
 4. Go to menu item -> Generate client -> choose language (as shown in the screenshot below).
 Having chosing the language and the name of the artifact, the zip is downloaded to your local machine.

-## Steps to run the consumer - Polaris Adapter
+## Steps to run the consumer - NGDM Adapter
 1. update `PolarisAdapterController.java` (refer the tree structure above. the file is part of the consumer code) - member `IMS_TOKEN` with a valid IMS Token (without "Bearer" string)
 2. Update the (AEM Connector) Search request json, kept here - `swagger-codegen/Search/consumers/Polaris-Search-Swagger-Java-Client-Consumer/src/main/resources/jsons/aem-connector-request.json`
 3. run `PolarisAdapterController.java` from the IDE.
 (It has the `main` method, which reads the AEM Connector Search Request from `src/main/resources/jsons/aem-connector-request.json`, wrt consumer project `consumers/Polaris-Search-Seagger-Java-Client-Consumer`)